krunchiekrunch/JPEG-webcam-timelapse/README.md

 ## Instructions

 1. Download the main.py
+2. Run `pip install requests imageio` to install the required modules
-2. Run `python main.py` in the terminal
+3. Run `python main.py` in the terminal
-3. Done
+4. Done

 The script will create 2 folder, images and gifs